FSCS Pension Protection Explained: Your Essential Guide for 2025

 Overview of Pension Schemes

-There are various types of pension schemes available, including defined benefit and defined contribution schemes.
-These schemes differ in how they calculate pension benefits for members.
+There are various types of pension schemes available, including defined benefit and defined contribution schemes, which differ in how they calculate pension benefits for members.

 Types of Pension Schemes